Cantar de mio Cid: The story

 El Cid married the cousin of King Alfonso VI, Doña Ximena, but for certain reasons (according to the story, he made the king swear by Santa Gadea that he had not ordered the fratricide of his own brother), he fell into the disfavor of the king and had to leave his home country of Castile.

-The Cid's daughters after being beaten and tied up, work by Ignacio Pinazo (1879).
+El Cid's daughters after being beaten and tied up, work by Ignacio Pinazo (1879).

 The story begins with the exile of El Cid, whose enemies had unjustly accused him of stealing money from the king, Alfonso VI of Castile and León, leading to his exile.
 To regain his honor, he participated in the battles against the Moorish armies and conquered Valencia.
 By these heroic acts he regained the confidence of the king and his honor was restored.
 The king personally marries El Cid's daughters to the infantes (princes) of Carrión.
 However, when the princes are humiliated by El Cid's men for their cowardice, the infantes swear revenge.
 They beat their new wives and leave them for dead.
 When El Cid learns of this he pleads to the king for justice.
 The infantes are forced to return El Cid's dowry and are defeated in a duel, stripping them of all honor.
 El Cid's two daughters then remarry to the principes (crown princes) of Navarre and Aragon.
 Through the marriages of his daughters, El Cid began the unification of Spain.

 Unlike other European medieval epics, the tone is realist.